Andrew Holleran: Ground Zero

+The Beauty of Men

 In his third novel, The Beauty of Men (1996), a 47-year-old gay man living in a small town in Florida visits his quadriplegic mother at a nursing home in nearby Gainesville, remembers his friends in New York—most of them dead from AIDS—and agonizes over an unrequited obsession with a younger gay man.
 Peter Parker in The New York Times found it "extremely well written, and in its muted way an altogether more impressive novel than Dancer From the Dance."
 Alan Hollinghurst called it a "beautiful and desolating tally of what makes up a life, what images and obsessions and childlike hungers, beyond anything that it is respectable or usual to admit, haunt it and impel it and obstruct it."
 The novel received the 1996 Ferro-Grumley Award.

+In September, the Light Changes

 In September, the Light Changes (1999) was a collection of short stories, most of them published for the first time.
 Peter Parker in The New York Times called the book "unflinching, provocative, witty and shrewd."

+Grief

-After the death of his mother, for a number of years Holleran taught creative writing at American University in Washington, D.C.
-His grief at his mother's death in Florida, his observations on Washington and its gay residents, together with a meditation on the letters of Mary Todd Lincoln, inform his short novel Grief (2006), which received the 2007 Stonewall Book Award.
+After the death of his mother, Holleran taught creative writing at American University in Washington, D.C. at the invitation of longtime friend and colleague Richard McCann.
+Holleran's grief at his mother's death in Florida, his observations on Washington and its gay residents, together with a meditation on the letters of Mary Todd Lincoln, inform his short novel Grief (2006).
+Elizabeth Hand was struck by Holleran's evocation of the city: "Like Cavafy leading one through the alleys and restaurants and history of Alexandria, Egypt, Holleran's narrator is a guide to the labyrinth of ambition, death, art and desire that lies within L'Enfant's carefully executed grid of streets and parks."

+Grief received the 2007 Stonewall Book Award.
 Also in 2007, Holleran received the Bill Whitehead Award for Lifetime Achievement from Publishing Triangle.